 Total Gross: $1,416,000

-Director William Dieterle had guided Paul Muni to his most excellent screen portrayal to date with The Story of Louis Pasteur (1935), the film which garnered the legendary actor his only Academy Award.
-To cash in on the success of the film, Warner Brothers---who had produced Pasteur---decided to produce an immediate follow-up biopic involving the life of a medical expert.
-For some unexplainable reason, they chose Florence Nightingale.
+Director William Dieterle guided Paul Muni to his most excellent screen portrayal with The Story of Louis Pasteur (1935), the film which garnered the legendary actor his only Academy Award.
+To cash in on the success of the film, Warner Brothers---who produced Pasteur---decided to produce an immediate follow-up biopic involving the life of a medical expert.
+For some unexplained reason, they chose Florence Nightingale.

-The selected heroine was a great choice, of course, but perhaps it was too late to produce a lavish biopic on the life of the lady with a lamp who survived the Crimean War---one of the bloodiest in the history.
+The selected heroine was a great choice, but it was too late to produce a lavish biopic on the life of the lady with a lamp who survived the Crimean War---one of the bloodiest in history.
 The Production Code Administration had given Warner Brothers the green light on the project, but informed them that no violence could be shown on the screen.

-Newspaper ads printed in December, 1935, read about Kay’s casting in Angel of Mercy, her “greatest picture for Warners.”
-Originally, Josephine Hutchinson had been promised the part, and was not to happy when Kay was given the lead and star treatment.
-But, as Jack and Harry Warner made quite clear, Kay was their top box office star, and Angel of Mercy was to be a very important picture.
+Newspaper ads printed in December, 1935 read about Kay’s casting in Angel of Mercy, her “greatest picture for Warners.”
+Originally, Josephine Hutchinson was promised the part, and was not to happy when Kay got the lead and star treatment.
+But, as Jack and Harry Warner made clear, Kay was their top box office star, and Angel of Mercy was to be a very important picture.